smrtos/Zephyr2VSC/ReadMe.txt

 But for .c file browsing, it suffices, I think.

 Known issues:
-Below VS Code bug prevents me from using a simple glob pattern to hide all hidden files/folders. https://github.com/microsoft/vscode-cpptools/issues/4063
+Below VS Code bug is not fixed.
+Currently using a workaround. https://github.com/microsoft/vscode-cpptools/issues/4063